reese-karo/Portfolio/README.md

 - **Technologies Used**:
   - Numpy in Python for calculating slopes
   - Matplotlib and mpl toolkits for 3d visualizations,
-  - sckikitlearn for regression tools such as lasso and Ridge regression
+  - sckikit-learn for regression tools such as lasso and Ridge regression
 - **Key Achievements**: By using an interated threshold for Least Squares, we were able to return a sparse set of coefficients that returned the correct coefficients to describe the Lorenz System

 ### Additional Class Projects